Test in production without watermarks.

 Upon running the VB.NET console application, a barcode image file ("EAN8.jpeg") and a QR code type AztecBarcode image file ("AztecBarcode.png") will be created in the project folder.

-IronBarcode can also be easily integrated to .NET Windows Forms and also ASP.NET Web projects.
+IronBarcode can also be easily integrated into .NET Windows Forms and ASP.NET Web projects.

 In this article, we've explored how to create a VB.NET barcode generator using the IronBarcode library.
 By following the steps outlined, developers can seamlessly integrate barcode generation capabilities into their VB.NET applications, enhancing data tracking and management.
 IronBarcode's rich feature set and straightforward API make it a valuable tool for barcode-related tasks in the .NET ecosystem.